How to Cook Frozen Peas

 Instructions

-1. Heat a large skillet to medium-high.
-Add olive oil and minced garlic, and sauté until fragrant.
+• Sauté the garlic.
+Heat a large skillet to medium-high.
+Add olive oil and minced garlic and sauté until the garlic is fragrant.
+This should only take about 30 seconds or so.

 Nutrition